mortonne/psireact/README.md

 If you use PsiReact, please cite the following paper:

 Morton NW, Schlichting ML, Preston AR.
-In revision.
+In press.
 Representations of common event structure in medial temporal lobe and frontoparietal cortex support efficient inference.